-The Institute of Education HPAT Preparation Course provides students with the relevant skills, strategies and confidence to reach their potential in the test.
+Get the skills, strategies and confidence to reach your potential in the HPAT.

 This session deals with each of the following three sections individually:

 2. Understanding people

 Students work through sample questions in detail and are also given the opportunity to try some questions for themselves, allowing them to apply the strategies provided and develop their confidence and improve their exam skills

 This session begins with a brief review of the major strategies discussed in Day One.
 Students then then sit a full HPAT-style examination under realistic conditions, giving them invaluable exam experience.
 The results of this exam allow students to gauge their progress and highlight any sections that may require further work ahead of the exam.